Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

-In Section \ref{sect:approx}, we will study the relationship between the finite-horizon discounted cost MFE and the infinite-horizon non-stationary and stationary MFE.
-As mentioned earlier, this will be done by showing the asymptotic convergence of finite-horizon MFE to infinite-horizon non-stationary MFE, without any explicit error bounds.
-Since the tail of non-stationary MFE can be oscillatory in nature, by analyzing cases in which a non-stationary MFE has a stationary MFE as an accumulation point, we prove that finite-horizon discounted cost MFE can be used to approximate stationary MFE.
+Finally, under assumptions stronger than contractivity {of finite-horizon MFGs (but weaker than the contraction of infinite-horizon MFGs)}, we establish error bounds between finite-horizon and infinite-horizon MFE (Theorem \ref{thrm:7}).
+These bounds, in turn, allow us to derive a new uniqueness result for infinite-horizon non-stationary MFE under discounted cost. \item In Section \ref{sect:approx}, we will present our qualitative approximation results under more general settings than those in Section \ref{sect:fixpt}.
+For this purpose, we will study the relationship between the finite-horizon discounted cost MFE and the infinite-horizon non-stationary and stationary discounted cost MFE under compact state and action spaces.
+As mentioned earlier, this will be done by showing the asymptotic convergence of finite-horizon MFE to infinite-horizon non-stationary MFE, without any explicit error bounds (Theorem \ref{thrm:1}).
+Since the tail of non-stationary MFE can be oscillatory in nature, by analyzing cases in which a non-stationary MFE has a stationary MFE as an accumulation point, we prove that finite-horizon discounted cost MFE can be used to approximate stationary MFE (Proposition \ref{prop:5}).